-At Berthold Academy we offer Montessori-based first through ninth grade divided into the following environments:
+At Berthold Academy we offer Montessori-based first through twelfth grade divided into the following environments:

 Lower Elementary (6-9 years old)

 Secondary (15-18 years old)

 Children in the 6-18 age group are starting to realize that the world is an enormous, interesting place.
 They are primed to study continents, cultures, scientific concepts, and great literature.
 The world becomes their classroom.

 The carefully developed elementary curriculum guides the child through identifying, classifying, and researching all the fascinating concepts in each chosen field of study.
 The areas of practical life, language, math, geometry, botany, zoology, geography, and history are all represented in the classroom, with materials that lead the child to abstraction of the fundamental concepts in each area.